admaxwell/Machine_Learning_Trading_Bot/README.md

 ## Libraries used in analysis

+import pandas as pd

 import numpy as np

-import pandas as pd

 from pathlib import Path

+import holoviews as hv

+import hvplot.pandas

+import matplotlib.pyplot as plt

+from sklearn import svm

-from sklearn.metrics import balanced_accuracy_score
+from sklearn.preprocessing import StandardScaler

-from sklearn.metrics import confusion_matrix
+from pandas.tseries.offsets import DateOffset

-from imblearn.metrics import classification_report_imbalanced
+from sklearn.metrics import classification_report

+%matplotlib inline

 ---